keizerguy/JavaCrawler/README.md

 2. Go to <localhost:8080>

 3. Wait until the elasticsearch container is fully operational before pressing the 'Crawl' button.
-Otherwise the java app will crash due to a denied connection.
+Otherwise the java app will throw an exception due to a nonexistent connection.

 4. Specify a URL to crawl (and optionally other parameters), and start crawling.